Tropicao/ubt_buzzer/README.md

 * use `idf.py flash` to reflash the buzzer
 * advanced user : you can use `idf.py monitor` to manage both previous steps and get device logs

+## Buzzer network configuration
+The project has a default network configuration applied, which can be tuned if needed.
+You can edit the network configuration by executing `idf.py menuconfig`, then selecting the "Buzzer configuration" menu.

 ## IDE configuration
 The project has a basic Visual Studio code configuration, enable to Vscode "tasks" :
 * build